Skip to main content

 joaogaiao / Pixabay

-Persian cats are definitely a higher-maintenance breed.
-According to PetMD, Persians have specific grooming needs, and you’ll spend much more time grooming your Persian than you will grooming another breed of cat.
+Persian cats are a higher-maintenance breed.
+According to PetMD, Persians have specific grooming needs, and you’ll spend much more time grooming your Persian than you would another breed of cat.
 It’s also important to care for your Persian’s eyes and face, which can require daily attention.
+Don’t worry — we’ll dive into specifics of Persian cat care below.

 Are Persian cats easy to care for?